zhqu1148980644/TMP/leetcode/307-Range-Sum-Query-Mutable.md

     int n;

     NumArray(vector<int>& nums) : n(nums.size()) {
-        // complete binary tree has 2*n - 1 nodes in total.
+        // complete binary tree has 2*n - 1(when there are no nodes with 1 degree) nodes in total.
         // tree[0] is a placeholder, the root node is tree[1] tree = new int[2 * n];
         for (int i = n, j = 0; i < 2 * n; i++, j++)